raspberrypilearning/flappy-parrot/en/step_1.md

 Create a game in which you have to guide a parrot through scrolling pipes to score points.

+This project uses moving obstacles to create the feeling of movement.
+Pipes move across the stage from right to left.

+There is one Pipe sprite which gets cloned (copied) and moved to create lots of obstacles.

 ### What you will make

 Click the green flag to start the game.
 Press the space bar to flap, and try to fly through the gaps in the pipes!
 You'll score 1 point for every pipe that you manage to get through.